techcompliant/TC-Specs/KaiComm-RCI.md

 |        Version | 0x0010     |

 The KaiComm RCI is a half-duplex datagram-based radiofrequency communications device.
 Datagrams of up to 256 words can be transmitted, at a rate of 3,125 bits per second.
+This is approximately 195 words per second; the longest possible datagram takes approximately 1.31 seconds to transmit.
 Datagrams are framed and length-prefixed by the hardware.

 **Note** - Radiofrequency communication can be interfered with by physical obstructions, solar flares, and other radio transmissions.
 Datagrams received may have been truncated, partially replaced, or otherwise corrupted in transit.